Simple ideas that make sales more profitable

 - Announce your big prizes every day (top seller, grand prize drawing etc.).

 Notify Your Parents about the Sale

 - Send home reminder notices to your parents.
-You can use ones similar to those found in our guidebook.
+You can use ones similar to those found in our school fundraiser guidebook.

 - Post information about your sale on your school website.
 Some companies provide a link that allows you to place their logo on your site.

 - Place promotional signs in front of the school where parents pick up their students.

 - Put posters in or around the main office area.

 - Feature your big prizes in your display case and include a brief description of how students can win them.